-Corporate Event Jobs
+Types of Event Jobs

-And the path can easily continue from there.
 Marketing departments often organize client events and sales meetings.
 Human Resources departments may be in charge of the company picnic or holiday party.
 Procurement departments get involved in establishing contracts with outside vendors, such as airlines and hotels, and they may be involved in planning and executing many corporate events.

-Just like their corporate counterparts, individuals who work in associations will organize a full range of meetings and events.
+Association: Just like their corporate counterparts, individuals who work in associations will organize a full range of meetings and events.
 There are the obvious meeting planning jobs, but there are many other less obvious positions at associations that still require similar responsibilities.

 Many associations typically hold a range of educational programs throughout the year, and that’s exactly what event planners do.
 If you check out most association websites, you’ll find that they are holding webinars, regional meeting, annual conventions, and more.

-Nonprofits are similar to the association environment in that their focus is often to organize a range of community educational programs and activities related to the cause and its mission.
+Nonprofit: Nonprofits are similar to the association environment in that their focus is often to organize a range of community educational programs and activities related to the cause and its mission.

-Government event jobs are a breed unto themselves.
-While there’s probably a good reason to be skeptical about whether some folks get these positions as a result of political connections, the reality is that the work is such that most cities and local governments really do need professional event planners in these roles.
+Government: Government event jobs are a breed unto themselves.
+While there’s probably a good reason to be skeptical about whether some folks get these positions as a result of political connections, the reality is that the work is such that most cities and local governments do need professional event planners in these roles.

 Common programs organized by special events departments in cities include community festivals throughout the year.
 But there are many other positions to consider.
 For example, many government agencies hold annual conferences and events within their agencies, and this work needs to fall upon professional event organizers.
-Learn more about government event jobs from the Society of Government Meeting Professionals.

-Those who organize events on behalf of their organizations are typically viewed as the “buyer" side of the industry.
+Hotels: Those who organize events on behalf of their organizations are typically viewed as the “buyer" side of the industry.
 The supplier side offers many more opportunities for event planning jobs.
 And the sheer volume of hotels out there means that there are many job opportunities in the convention sales and catering arena.

 Event jobs in hotels do have a demanding schedule.
 That is, event and meeting space is frequently busy during the weekdays with seminars and conferences; evenings may be used for more formal business events or fundraisers and weekends are committed to social events such as weddings throughout the year.
-This is fantastic experience for anyone who’s searching for an event job.

-It’s important to have at least an appreciation for all of the various people who are involved in planning and executing event programs before beginning any job search in this industry.
+It is advantageous to have at least an appreciation for all of the various people who are involved in planning and executing event programs before beginning any job search in this industry.
 The larger your perspective about event jobs, the greater the number of possibilities that will present themselves to you.